 According to FreeStyle Libre 2, the result is an inability for your body to convert glucose into energy, resulting in high levels of sugar, (glucose), in your blood.

 A high blood glucose level makes it more difficult for your body to produce insulin, and although your body will compensate for this, the usual result is an excess of insulin.
 This leads to insulin insensitivity.

 Unfortunately, that’s not all.
-Sugar is sticky, so when there is too much in your bloodstream it will stick to proteins and fats in your blood, resulting in your blood becomes thicker, more like syrup.
-This makes all your organs work harder and your body will find it harder to regenerate cells, potentially causing long term damage to your nerves and even your eyes.
+Sugar is sticky, so when there is too much in your bloodstream it will stick to proteins and fats in your blood, resulting in your blood becoming thicker, more like syrup.
+This makes all your organs work harder and your body will find it harder to regenerate cells, potentially causing long-term damage to your nerves and even your eyes.

 The Symptoms of Borderline Diabetes

 By being aware of the symptoms of borderline diabetes you can take steps to change your lifestyle and hopefully prevent it from becoming type 2 diabetes.

 Simply committing to reducing the amount of sugar you consume, and 30 minutes of exercise a day, such as walking the dog, can go a long way in helping prevent diabetes.

 Here are some of the most common symptoms of borderline diabetes: